 Submit Your Horror on VoDs Contents

-The highlight of our community is our invitation to you to join us and to give you a hassle-free service, even if you don’t feel ready to become a member of Shock Depot yet.
+The highlight of Shock Depot as a content super-site and horror self-publishing platform is our invitation to you to join us and to give you a hassle-free service, even if you don’t feel ready to create an account on the website yet.

 This means that you can submit your content without even needing to register as a member of the website.

 You can submit:

 - Behind The Scenes Chronicle